 Built in Canada, global reach

-With headquarters in Brantford, Ontario, Tigercat operates from ten southern Ontario locations, along with additional facilities in the USA and Sweden.
+With headquarters in Brantford, Ontario, Tigercat operates from eleven southern Ontario locations, along with additional facilities in the USA and Sweden.
 These facilities house the design and production teams for all Tigercat products as well as steel fabrication, administration, customer service and parts distribution.
 Serving the US, a large parts distribution and training centre is located in Ailey, Georgia.
 A second US facility based in Fremont, New Hampshire houses a portion of the material processing design team.
 Tigercat also operates a sales, service and parts distribution facility in Hede, Sweden.

 - Hands-on Tigercat customer support field personnel in ten countries